20 Years Ago: Iron Maiden’s ‘Dance of Death’ Extends Reunion Buzz

 "Gates of Tomorrow" and "New Frontier" are straight-up rockers.
-Iron Maiden steer toward the epic on "Face in the Sand," which includes a somewhat complex arrangement and dark mood.
+Iron Maiden steers toward the epic on "Face in the Sand," which includes a somewhat complex arrangement and dark mood.
 Not surprising since Dickinson sings about the Iraq War.
-While his performance may be a bit over-dramatic, there's no denying he sounds committed.
+His performance may be a bit overdramatic, but there's no denying he sounds committed.

 "I was thinking that whatever empires you tend to build, they'll all crumble and fade away into something else," Dickinson said in the band's authorized biography Iron Maiden: Run to the Hills.
 "So, to my mind at least, the best thing you can hope for, if you were to leave anything behind, is just an imprint in the sand."